cj-torres/preqtorch/README.md

 # PreqTorch

-A PyTorch-based library for prequentially encoding datasets and clustering.
+A PyTorch-based library for calculating the prequential codelength of datasets.
+This ttolkit allows for calculating the stoachastic complexity of a dataset given it and a model class.

 ## Overview